How rising costs are changing the way Americans travel

 Before the pandemic, Ammy Woodbury and her family used to visit Disneyland three times a year.
 Now she's planning another trip to the Happiest Place on Earth for next summer, and she's struck by how much prices have jumped.

-Woodbury, who lives in Santa Clara, California, says it's not just the price of tickets to the park that's higher.
+Woodbury, who lives in Santa Clara, Calif., says it's not just the price of park tickets that are higher.
 It's also gas, restaurants and lodging.

 "The hotel rooms are profoundly more expensive than they were before the pandemic," she said.
 "And it's just amazing how fast it's gone up."